therishitakerr/VideosWithESubs/README.md

 # Use case

-If you download videos from a channel or a playlist and want to seperate videos with embed subs from rest of the videos
+Example: If you download videos from a channel or a playlist and want to seperate videos with embed subs from rest of the videos
 ```
 yt-dlp -i --embed-thumbnaii --add-metada --sub-lang en --embed-subs 'url'
 ```